 How Do I Find My Property Lines?

 Now imagine being so wrong about your property lines that you learn your house is built on the completely wrong lot.
 Even smaller mistakes or discrepancies between documents can lead to costly issues if you and a neighbor disagree over the location of your property line.
-To steer clear of conflicts, avoid making any changes to the edges of your property that could lead to a problem, monetary or otherwise, down the line.
+Here’s what you need to know about finding your property lines, and how to use the information once you get it.

 From permits to purchases, being able to identify your property lines accurately makes it much easier to complete a project or move forward with a transaction.

 In most official cases, having a new survey done is the way to go.
 “Let’s say, for example, you want to build a swimming pool, and you’re not 100% sure where that easement is.
-You could have a new survey done,” explains Cynthia Durham Blair, a residential real estate closing attorney based in Columbia, South Carolina, and president of the American Land Title Association.
+You could have a new survey done,” explains Cynthia Durham Blair, a residential real estate closing attorney based in Columbia, South Carolina.

 How Do I Find My Property Lines?

-Check your deed.
-Your property lines were established when your neighborhood was developed, whether that’s 10 years or a century ago.
-The property lines are noted in a few different locations, including in the legal description for the lot, which would be on your property deed, and on a plat map, which is typically available through your local assessor’s office or planning office.
+Before you fork over the cash for a new survey, there are a few ways you can find your property lines for free.
+Your property lines are noted in a few different locations, including in the legal description for the lot, which would be on your property deed and on a plat map, which is typically available through your local assessor’s office or planning office.

 A property’s legal description is most easily found on the deed to the property, and there are a few ways the description can be written.
 It could simply describe the property’s exact location as it exists on the plat map, or it may include specific details with precise measurements that allow you to walk the property lines from a nearby reference point.

-Review a plat map.
 A plat map shows property outlines for an entire neighborhood or area.
 On a standard residential street, you can expect to see rectangles all about the same size lined up on each side of the street, which signify each privately owned property.
 Every individual property will be labeled with an identifying number, which is the parcel number assigned when the lots were planned for separate sale and follow surrounding parcel numbers in numerical order.
 Your deed should note the parcel number, but you can typically find the parcel information if you look up your home through your local assessor’s office.
 The plat map is also your best bet to find your property lines online, as your assessor’s office may provide plat map snapshots through its website.

-Hire a surveyor.
 For existing residential properties, a surveyor specializes in making precise measurements to locate the legal boundaries of a plot of land and any improvements to the property, from the house and driveway to a swimming pool or backyard shed.
-Surveyors also play a vital role when developing land to determine new property lines, locate the property location of a building to meet zoning and code requirements and more.

 The complexity of a survey depends on the geography of the area, what’s on your property and what surrounds it.
 In an area where homes were built relatively recently and there are few trees, a survey could be completed as quickly as 30 to 45 minutes, says Mike Stanley, owner of Stanley Land Surveying, based in the Huntsville, Alabama, metro area.